Austerity: Crowding in or out

 The term "crowding out" refers to the extent to which an increase in the budget deficit offsets spending in the private sector.
-Economist Laura D'Andrea Tyson wrote in June 2012, "By itself an increase in the deficit, either in the form of an increase in government spending or a reduction in taxes, causes an increase in demand".
+Economist Laura Tyson wrote in June 2012, "By itself an increase in the deficit, either in the form of an increase in government spending or a reduction in taxes, causes an increase in demand".
 How this affects output, employment, and growth depends on what happens to interest rates:

 When the economy is operating near capacity, government borrowing to finance an increase in the deficit causes interest rates to rise and higher interest rates reduce or "crowd out" private investment, reducing growth.
 This theory explains why large and sustained government deficits take a toll on growth: they reduce capital formation.
 But this argument rests on how government deficits affect interest rates, and the relationship between government deficits and interest rates varies.

 When there is considerable excess capacity, an increase in government borrowing to finance an increase in the deficit does not lead to higher interest rates and does not crowd out private investment.
 Instead, the higher demand resulting from the increase in the deficit bolsters employment and output directly.
 The resultant increase in income and economic activity in turn encourages, or "crowds in", additional private spending.

 Some argue that the "crowding-in" model is an appropriate solution for current economic conditions.